The KML files available on this page provide detailed information about the planned Sentinel-1 acquisitions.

 Frequency and coverage of KML files

-Each KML file usually covers a period of 10-15 days.
-The start and stop time of the planning information contained in the KML is defined in the KML file name
+- Each KML file usually covers a period of 20 days.
+The start and stop time of the planning information contained in the KML is defined in the KML file name.

-New KML files will be regularly provided to cover the next mission cycle/s, typically every week
+- New KML files will be regularly provided to cover the next mission cycle/s

 Information provided by the KML files

-The KML files display the footprint of the planned data takes on a map using the following convention:
+- The KML file display the footprint of the planned data takes on a map using the following convention: